 Request an extension on the due date with the help from DoNotPay

 As soon as you realize that you won't be able to make the payment by the due date, you should immediately ask for an extension.
 It doesn't matter if you are late with your utility bills or your credit card or loan payments.
 Getting an extension is a standard relaxation measure that is easily granted, and you should take advantage of that.

 DoNotPay can jump in to help you by creating an extension letter if you don't have the time to do it.
-All you need to do is provide the necessary details, and our robot lawyer will compose and send the extension letter on your behalf.
+All you need to do is provide the necessary details, and our AI Consumer Champion will compose and send the extension letter on your behalf.

 DoNotPay can assist with waivers on late fees

 Saving as much as you can is essential for people in a financial tight spot, so if you can get a waiver on late fees, don't hesitate.
 The process may not be as simple as getting an extension on a due date, but it's not overly complicated either.

 - You can have a lawyer or some other consultant to do it for you, but with their fees, you should not go for this option

 - You can do it yourself by making an appointment with a customer representative, which may require some time

 - You can send a waiver letter via email

 If you are reluctant to take it because you are not sure how to write a proper waiver letter, ask DoNotPay to do it for you.
 You should provide the necessary information, and our virtual legal team will create a professional waiver letter and send it in your stead.